MihirNegi/FinalYear_Elearning/README.md

 After processing you get the AUDIO WAVEFORM and SPECTROGRAM of your recorded audio on the site. <br />

 ## Working of the site on the backend ##
+Audio is recorded using JavaScript’s WebRTC module in the .wav file format.<br />
+Recorded audio is processed and plotted using Python libraries.<br />